 The Board agrees to grant time off during any working day to officers of the Union in the employ of the Board for Union business purposes.
-The Union shall reimburse the Board the employee's regular wages and ten percent (10%) for benefits for such leave.
+The Union shall reimburse the Board the employee's regular wages and the current applicable rate of benefits for such leave.